Cognitive Scientist, Computer Scientist

 Usability of force feedback in virtual reality.
 I have investigated the user experiences of force feedback in virtual reality, and whether force feedback increases learning while trying to find the way in a virtual environment.
 In addition I have studied cyber sickness, i.e. symptoms of motion sickness that might arise while exposed to virtual environments.
 To reach these goals I designed and implemented a virtual environment and tested it with a number of subjects.
 Surprisingly, the use of force feedback made the learning harder, perhaps because it distracted the navigation task, though force feedback contributed to realism.

 Internet of Things (IoT).
-I have recently started working in the IoT field.
+I have done work in the IoT field.

 Some Related Publications

 Gil, D., Johnsson, M., Mora, H. and Szymanski, J. (2019).
 Advances in Architectures, Big Data, and Machine Learning Techniques for Complex Internet of Things Systems.
 Complexity, vol 2019.

 Gil, D., Johnsson, M., Mora, H. and Szymanski, J. (2019).
 Review of the Complexity of Managing Big Data of the Internet of Things.
 Complexity, vol 2019.